 Insurance policies are crafted to offer protection against unexpected calamities like storm damage, but it's essential to understand their boundaries.

-Most homeowners' insurance policies cater to the damages inflicted by wind, hail, and even those sudden and unexpected lightning strikes.
+Most homeowners' insurance policies cater to the damages inflicted by wind, hail, and even sudden and unexpected lightning strikes.
 These policies, however, come with a caveat: the damages should not be a result of routine wear-and-tear or because your roof has been holding its fort for several years and is now just showing its age.
 So, if your roof damage fits these descriptions, the chances are that your claim might not see the light of day.

 These natural disasters can't be prevented, predicted with certainty, or controlled.
 In the context of Charleston, SC, think of hurricanes or the devastation caused by floods.
 Such catastrophic events can leave significant roof destruction, and many homeowners are caught off-guard when they find out their basic insurance policy doesn't cover these events.